 - Whitesburg Christian Academy

 Foundation Scholarships – Awards sponsored by donors

 Eligibility criteria varies for each award.
 Eligible scholarship applicants will be matched with the available scholarships reflective of their scholarship application.
-To be eligible for the spring portion of any award students must write an acceptable donor thank you letter, attend the scholarship reception, maintain the required cumulative GPA, and complete at least 12 credit hours.
+To be eligible for the spring portion of any award students must write an acceptable donor thank you letter, attend the scholarship reception, maintain the required cumulative GPA.

 Notification of Award